sharlynmuturi/Career-Assistant-AI/README.md

 * * *

 ## Skill Gap Analysis

- Combines skills identiied in the resume and portfolio and outputs Matched Skills and Missing Skills
+ Skills from the resume and portfolio are aggregated to build a unified candidate profile, then compared against the required skills from the job description, using embeddings and semantic similarity to identify related or equivalent skills.

 ## Resume Tailoring